StephenDataStax/dsbank-coreandsearch/README.md

 # Real-time search

-As records are inserted, updated, or deleted the search indexes are automitcally updated.
+As records are inserted, updated, or deleted the search indexes are automatically updated.

 Let's search for any merchants that are McDonalds.
 Note there are 0 records returned.

 `select * from transactions where solr_query='merchant:mcdonalds';`

-Now insert a record with a merchant of MCDonalds:
+Now insert a record with a merchant of McDonalds:

 `INSERT INTO dsbank.transactions (cc_no, transaction_time, amount, location, merchant, notes, transaction_id, user_id)
   VALUES ('1234123412341240','2017-09-06 16:31:46.959+0000',58.32,'Tampa','McDonalds','HouseHold','31f4d4cc-8519-4982-be7b-b8aa06523ae3','banderson');`

-Run the search query again and the newly inserted record will apppear:
+Run the search query again and the newly inserted record will appear:

 `select * from transactions where solr_query='merchant:mcdonalds';`